tominekan/klarg/DOCS.md

 ## Introduction
-Klarg is a small, fast (as python goes 😃) and simple command line argument parsing library built with no 3rd party dependencies.
+Klarg is a small and simple command line argument parsing library built with no 3rd party dependencies.

 ## Terminology